 Structures and facilities

-There are many different types of transmission line structures (towers, poles) used throughout ATC’s service area.
+There are many different types of high-voltage power line structures used throughout ATC’s service area.
 Learn about the wires and circuits.

 We use both wood and steel structures depending on the conditions of the land and surrounding areas, the height needed for the poles, the price of steel and other factors, such as: